almaan/stereoscope/README.md

 <a id="reprodcomp"></a>
 ## Reproducing the Method Comparion
-In the paper we compare stereoscope with two other methods [DWLS](https://github.com/dtsoucas/DWLS) and [deconvSeq](https://github.com/rosedu1/deconvSeq) using synthetic data.
+In the paper we compare Stereoscope with two other methods [DWLS](https://github.com/dtsoucas/DWLS) and [deconvSeq](https://github.com/rosedu1/deconvSeq) using synthetic data.
 This comparison is something we will reproduce in this section.